HolyLab/Imagine/README.md

 - exposure trigger mode : selects exposure trigger mode.
 Refer to the explanation in the exposure trigger mode section.
 - idle time between stacks(s) : sets idle time between stacks.
 - bi-directional imaging : makes an acquisition enable during the positioner travel back time also.
 Refer to the bi-directional imaging waveform below.
-- angle from horizontal(deg) : specifies angle between objective lens and horizontal plain.
-This is just used as an information.
+- angle from horizontal(deg) : specifies angle between objective lens and horizontal plane (optional, user info only).
 - objective lens : specifies zoom factor of the objective lens.
 This is just used as an information.
 - um per pixel (xy plane) : specifies pixel size.
 This can be also calculated from the zoom factor.
 This is just used as an information.
 - hor. start : sets the horizontal start of the sensor ROI or displays horizontal start of the soft ROI when we press "use zoom window value" button.
 Refer to the ROI section.